learningDane/uninotes/content/file/Clang.md

 -flto=full
 -filto=thin
--emit-llvm # when used with -S it outputs LLVM IR, with -c emits LLVM bitcode
+-emit-llvm # when used with -S it outputs LLVM IR, with -c emits LLVM bitcode -I path # Add the specified directory to the search path for include files.
 ```
 # External Links
 - [[GCC]]